 British drone user raises shark alarm in Australia

-A British amateur photographer called for help to get a packed beach in Australia evacuated after spotting a shark on his drone.
+A British amateur photographer called for help to get a packed beach evacuated after spotting a shark on his drone.

 Expat David Alphonso, originally from Northampton, saw the great white swimming close to the shoreline in Western Australia, where hundreds of people were bathing.